redis/redis-doc/docs/getting-started/faq.md

 [Partitioning page](/topics/partitioning) in this documentation for more info.

-Recently Redis LLC, the company sponsoring Redis developments, developed a "Redis on Flash" solution that is able to use a mixed RAM/flash approach for larger data sets with a biased access pattern.
+Recently Redis LLC, the company sponsoring Redis developments, developed a "Redis on Flash" solution that uses a mixed RAM/flash approach for larger data sets with a biased access pattern.
 You may check their offering for more information, however this feature is not part of the open source Redis code base.